sandyol55/Ropey-Cam/docs/lite.md

 ## Resources

-A screenshot from a Pi400 accessing RopeyCamBuffer.py running on a Pi3A+  shows usefully lower memory usage compared to the 'Desktop' version shown in the main page.
+A screenshot from a Pi400 accessing RopeyCamBuffer.py running on a Pi3A+  shows usefully lower memory usage compared to the 'Desktop' version running on a Pi3B shown in the main page.

 ![Lite Installation screenshot from a Pi400](lite_screenshot.png "Screenshot")